chaozhi/PolyOrigin.jl/README.md

 ## Features

-- Apply to connected F1 in tetraploid (TODO for higher ploidy levels)
+- Apply to connected F1 in tetraploid (TODO for higher ploidy levels.
+Limited tests for diploids.)
 - Apply to SNP array and GBS data
 - Robust to dosage errors in SNP array data
 - Robust to dosage uncertainties in low read depth GBS data